mapbender/mapbender-documentation/en/functions/export/printclient.rst

 .. code-block:: yaml

- feature.name for column name of table POI
+ feature.name for column name of table poi

 2. Define a featureType and refer to your new print template in your config.yml